 - Reverse – It doesn’t matter where you’re from, the reverse position and activation mechanism seems to vary between between all makes and models.
 Make sure your rental agent explains this to you, because the last thing you want is to move forwards and stall your vehicle by putting it into 6th instead of moving backwards in ‘R’!

-- Snow tyres and socks – From all the research we’ve done it seems that snow tyres or snow socks are not an option provided by rental companies in Scotland.
+- Winter tyres and socks – From all the research we’ve done it seems that winter tyres or snow socks are not an option provided by rental companies in Scotland.
 It’s a shame, because they make a real difference.
 If they are offered as an option, take it!

 - Mirrors – Take a couple of minutes to get them all aligned correctly.
 Fumbling around with mirrors while driving at speed in a strange car is not a good idea.